MegaManSec/JoshuaHu/menu/about.md

 I'm Joshua Rogers.
 Originally from Melbourne, Australia.
 These days I live in Poland.

-I'm currently working at [Opera Software](https://opera.com/) keeping it hanging by a thread.
-AKA doing all things security: DevSecOps, pentesting, security engineering, security architecture, incident response, security research, network security, and general consulstancy.
-You'd think I just chose every field in the online security realm, but no, I truly have to do all of these things.
+I'm currently working at [Opera Software](https://opera.com/) keeping it hanging by a thread, and trying to add more threads along the way.
+In reality, I'm doing all things security: DevSecOps, pentesting, security engineering, security architecture, incident response, security research, network security, and general consulstancy.
+You'd think I just wrote every field in the online security realm, but no, I truly have to do all of these things.

 Moonlighting as a party hostel receptionist, bartender, pubcrawl/boatparty guide in Kraków.